dalecosta1/dale-infrastructure-manager/README.md

 # 👨‍💻 DALE-INFRASTRUCTURE-MANAGER

 In-house k8s cluster creation using the dale-infrastructure-manager which is a versatile tool leverages Ansible for automation.
 With the UI you can generate the manifests and the json to run the ansible playbooks via bash script, creating a k8s cluster with kubeadm.
 There is also the possibility to add new nodes on cluster.
+The configuration of the k8s cluster is valid for an on-prem scenario and also for cloud providers such as azure, aws, google, digital ocean, etc...

 ## 🪅 Compatibility